 i.
 “In these figures aspirations of life and prosperity (palm) and security (cherubim) coalesce.
 In Israelite thought, the divine resident of this house was the source of both.”
 (Block)

 b.
 Each cherub had two faces…the face of a man…and the face of a young lion: We learn from Ezekiel 10:14 (and Revelation 4:7) that cherubim have four faces.
-Here, two the four faces are noted and depicted in the design.
+Here, two of the four faces are noted and depicted in the design.

 i.
 “It is interesting to notice the two types of life represented by the two faces of the cherubim, one being a man and the other a young lion.
-Interpreted by the earlier symbolism of the prophecy, this suggested perfect realization of created life, and its perfect exercise in kingly dominion.”
+Interpreted by the earlier symbolism of the prophecy, this suggested perfect realisation of created life, and its perfect exercise in kingly dominion.”
 (Morgan)

 3. (21-22) The table before the LORD.

 The doorposts of the temple were square, as was the front of the sanctuary; their appearance was similar.
 The altar was of wood, three cubits high, and its length two cubits.
 Its corners, its length, and its sides were of wood; and he said to me, “This is the table that is before the LORD.”